-- add the link to the policy also to the Play Store page and if you have one, to the marketing website.
+- that you also link to the policy from the Play Store page and also link to your marketing website (if you have one).

 For further details on privacy policies for Android/iOS apps on the app stores and its requirements, please refer to our guides here: